rznayeem/sky-view-client/README.md

 ## Features

-- This is a website of Single Building Management & my assignment category was 00012
 - User Agreement Application: Users can apply for an available apartment agreement.
 Each user can apply only once.
 - Dashboard Access: A personalized dashboard for each user role (User, Member,